- Option to earn 100% interest in 20,500 hectares of the

 About the Project

 Argentina Lithium has entered into an agreement to earn a 100% interest in 20,500 hectares in the central area of the Arizaro Salar.
-In addition, a strategy is underway to further expand the property holdings on the salar.
+The Company has direct control of an additional +9,000 hectares, with more under staking application, bringing the total for the project to nearly 33,000 hectares.
 The Company believes Arizaro is underexplored, and in particular supports conditions for quality lithium brines at depth.

 Location & Infrastructure